 Degree Type: Masters

-Degree Program Code: MAT_EDWL
+Degree Program Code: MAT_TEWL

 Degree Program Summary:

-The MAT program in World Language Education is designed for students who want advanced professional preparation and study in teaching world languages to children, adolescents, and young adults.
+The MAT program in TESOL and World Language Education is designed for students who want advanced professional preparation and study in teaching world languages to children, adolescents, and young adults.
 A wide range of program offerings and electives accommodates student needs and interests.
 Upon graduation, MAT students receive K-12 T-5 initial certification to teach world languages in Georgia schools.
 The program consists of 51 credit hours in teaching methods, second language acquisition, literacy, cultural awareness, research methods, as well as a fall semester of methods and practicum experiences and a spring semester of student-teaching.
-Individuals interested in teaching French, German, Latin, Spanish and less commonly taught language (i.e., Arabic, Korean, Italian, Mandarin, among others) should contact our department¡¦s program coordinator, Dr. Victoria Hasko (firstname.lastname@example.org).
+Individuals interested in teaching French, German, Latin, Spanish and less commonly taught language (i.e., Arabic, Korean, Italian, Mandarin, among others) should contact our department¡¦s program coordinator, Dr. Victoria Hasko (email@example.com).

 This department prepares high-quality educators for elementary, middle and high school levels.
 Scholars and educators within this department help shape the theory and praxis that guides literacy education, English education, foreign language education and English as a second language education.